 The term “facelift” is used to describe a variety of procedures that are performed to enhance the appearance of the neck, jawline, and cheeks.
 Many factors determine how a patient ages and how their facial features change over time.

-Commonly, patients seek consultation because of changes that occur over time.
-Signs of aging may be noticeable in patients as early as in their late 30s in and people who look more tired than they feel.
+Commonly, patients seek consultation because of the changes that occur with aging.
+These changes may be noticeable in patients as early as in their late 30s and people may look more tired than they feel.

 Many procedures are performed at MetropolitanMD for improvement of the face and neck.
 Most procedures are minimally invasive and allow a quick return to normal activities.
-The goals of surgery vary for each patient but commonly include elevating the neck, sculpting the jawline, removing excess fat, and tightening loose muscles of the face and neck.
+Treatment may include surgical and/or nonsurgical methods.
+Surgical goals vary for each patient but commonly include elevating the neck, sculpting the jawline, removing excess fat, and tightening loose muscles of the face and neck.

 Dr. Rachel customizes a treatment plan for each patient depending on the extent of aging changes and the degree of improvement the patient is seeking.
 All procedures are performed to provide natural and long-lasting results that create a more youthful and rested appearance.